melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 to the California-Oregon border (\CAOR).
 The southern California vermilion rockfish contains the area within the southern management area (south of \CapeM) south of Point Conception (\PtC).

-The total mortality of the nearshore rockfish south complex has been above the OFL in all years (2011-2019) north of \CapeM, and above the OFL south of \CapeM from 2015-2019.
+The total mortality of the shelf rockfish south complex has been above the OFL in all years (2011-2019) north of \CapeM, and above the OFL south of \CapeM from 2015-2019.
 Total mortality estimates from the NMFS NWFSC are not yet available for 2020 (Table \@ref(tab:management).
 Vermilion rockfish total